 - Supplements: Support a healthy liver with more garlic and onions, beetroot, apples, artichokes, and supplements like milk thistle, dandelion, and licorice.

-If you would like to learn more on face mapping and the different parts of the face that are connected to different organs in the body, read our other two posts:
+If you would like to learn more on face mapping and the different parts of the face that are connected to different organs in the body, read our whole series: